 This mid-tier package focuses on contact and company data enrichment without the predictive AI layer.
 It is 6sense's answer to competition from ZoomInfo and Apollo.
 You get a custom credit pool for unlocking contact details, CRM integration, and the web app.

 The gap here is the absence of intent signals and predictive scoring.
-Without those, you are paying $30,000+ per year for a contact database, which puts you in direct competition with tools that cost a third of the price.
+Without those, you are paying quote-only enterprise money for a contact database, which puts it in direct competition with tools that publish a rate card.

 This tier adds 6sense's core differentiator: AI-driven predictive models that score accounts by buying stage (Awareness, Consideration, Decision, Purchase).
 You also get third-party intent data, technographics, psychographics, and intelligent workflows.

-The top-tier package combines everything: data credits, predictive AI, Sales Copilot, advanced orchestration, multi-product support, and priority customer success.
-This is 6sense's flagship offering for large ABM teams with the budget and headcount to operationalize it.
+The top configuration combines everything: data credits, predictive AI, Sales Copilot, advanced orchestration, multi-product support, and priority customer success.
+This is 6sense's flagship offering for large ABM teams with the budget and headcount to operationalize it, and it is where the top of Vendr's observed range — $175,022 a year — comes from.

 The Credit System: What Most Reviews Miss